List types for resource aware languages: an implicit name approach: Restricted terms with explicit substitution

 \section{Restricted terms with explicit substitution $\Luin$}

 In this section, we focus on terms with implicit names and explicit substitution.
-First we modify the syntax of $\lambda{\upsilon}$-calculus, a simple calculus with explicit substitution introduced by Lescanne in~\cite{LescannePOPL94}.
-Then we define restricted terms $\Luin$ by typeability with $\Ell$-types and we prove $\Ell$-type preservation under reduction.
+We start from the $\lambda{\upsilon}$-calculus, a simple calculus with explicit substitution introduced by Lescanne in~\cite{DBLP:conf/popl/Lescanne94}.
+First, we modify the syntax and define restricted terms, dubbed $\luin$-terms, by typeability with $\Ell$-types.
+We then prove $\Ell$-type preservation under reduction.
 The design of the language is inspired by~\cite{Lescanne95WADT}.

 The set of plain $\lu$-terms, denoted by $\Lu$, is given by the following syntax: